 - Confront the bully: There may be a possibility that the bully does not really know that he is bullying you and that his actions are stressing you out.
 Having an open discussion gives the person a chance to revisit his behavior.
 If you see him getting defensive or retaliating, you will have to go higher up the chain or to a neutral third party.

-- Know your organization’s policy: Although it’s not necessarily illegal to bully at work, many organizations have a zero-tolerance policy.
+- Know your organization’s policies: Although it’s not necessarily illegal to bully at work, many organizations have a zero-tolerance policy.
 Understand how your organization will handle the situation.

 - Report the bully: It is easier said than done, but keep the emotion out of the equation.
 When presenting your case, be as objective as you can in recounting your experiences and sharing your documented proof.

 - Stay prepared: There may or may not be any action taken, depending on how your organization treats the case, especially if your bully is in a position of power.
 Before you report the bully, consider what your options are if there is no action taken.
 Can you ask for a transfer?
 Apply for a different job?
 If you need to look for a job, start now.
 In case things do not go as planned, you don’t want to be left without any options.